SketchResponse/sketchresponse/docs/physics_grader.md

 * `'readonly'` if True disables the plugin on the toolbar, but can still be used to draw initial state data.

 The final new feature introduced in this example is the `'initialstate'` configuration parameter.
 This parameter can be used to supply a set of data values to be drawn to the canvas automatically using any of the configured plugins.
 The data can be automatically generated using the [local testing server](local_test.md).

+This example uses the 'point' plugin, but introduces the 'tag' parameter, which can be optionally included with any plugin that draws to the canvas.
+It adds a string label to each point drawn.

 A listing of all the built-in plugins can be found at [SketchResponse Plugins](probconfig_plugins.md).